 The Inquiry Committee is created under the Health Professions Act (the “Act”), is made up of RAUDs, RHIPs, RSLPs, and public representatives, and is responsible for investigating complaints involving any of the following issues:

 - A registrant contravening the Act, the Speech and Hearing Health Professionals Regulation (the “Regulation”), or the CSHBC Bylaws;

 - A registrant failing to comply with a limit or condition imposed under the Act, the Regulation, or the Bylaws;

 - A registrant’s professional misconduct, sexual misconduct, or unethical conduct;

-- A registrant’s competence to practice one or more of the three professions that CSHBC regulates; and
+- A registrant’s competence to practise one or more of the three professions that CSHBC regulates; and

-- A physical or mental ailment, an emotional disturbance, or an addiction to alcohol or drugs that impairs a registrant’s ability to practice.
+- A physical or mental ailment, an emotional disturbance, or an addiction to alcohol or drugs that impairs a registrant’s ability to practise.

 Communications with the College, disclosure of information, and procedural rights

 Submission of a complaint about a registrant triggers a statutory process that provides the respondent with procedural rights.
 The Inquiry Committee will typically disclose information about the complaint to the respondent during an investigation, including providing him or her with a copy of the complaint, as the registrant is generally entitled to receive the complaint, so that he or she has an opportunity to respond.

 Complainants should also be aware that as part of any investigation: